 In Japan, Moss balls are often passed down from generation to generation because they can live up to 100 years!
 If you take care of yours and change out the water every one to two weeks… be ready for them to live a long time.

 Looking for an easy checklist to help Keep Your Plants Alive?
-Sign up for my newsletter to get your FREE copy today and access to my how to care for plants ebook coming soon!
+Sign up for my newsletter to get your FREE copy today or get my Happy Houseplants plant care ebook!

 I have had mine about a year now and have noticed one has slightly lost it’s super round shape.
 They live naturally in lakes and the gentle waves slowly rotate and roll them around into circles and they form into moss balls.

 To make sure that the balls stay keep their round form and don’t flatten out, you’ll want to slightly swirl the water that you have your plant in.
 When all the balls settle back to the bottom, they will rest on a different side than they had previously.
 This movement is similar to the gentle waves of a lake.
 I try to do this once a day as I casually walk past the plant.